-Joe, the paper trader, thought of a way that combines technical analysis indicators, exit signals, filters of all kinds and also optimizes performance by selecting the best parameters.
+Joe has thought of a way that combines technical analysis indicators, exit signals, filters of all kinds and also optimizes performance by selecting the best parameters.
 He further thought that if this is done in-sample historical data, followed by validation of the results out-of-sample, then there is a good chance of finding something that can make him money.
-But unless Joe does a lot more than his program can do he has no chance because he is being fooled by randomness.
+But unless Joe does a lot more than his program can do he has no chances because he is being fooled by randomness.

 Joe tried to build a system for trading ES mini futures with a program he built using a very sophisticated algorithm that tests millions, billion, or even trillions of combinations of indicators, exits, filters and formulas.
 The program generated 187 alternative systems that were profitable in the in-sample.
 One of those systems, number 98, was also highly profitable in the out-of-sample.
 Its equity curve looked similar to the one shown in the chart below.

 Joe was really happy to find a system that was profitable in the in-sample and also tested profitable in the out-of-sample.
 But Joe was fooled by randomness through selection bias.
 Actually, the above equity curve was generated after just 5 trials by tossing a coin 5427 times with a payout equal to +1 for heads and -1 for tails.
 You can try the simulation yourself and see how successive random runs can generate nice looking equity curves.